mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"Ah.
 Visitors.
 Living visitors, how unusual.
 Have you come for the truth?
 Or for the treasure?
 Most come for treasure.
 They die for it.
 But you... you have the look of truth-seekers.
 Perhaps I'll help you.
 Perhaps."*

 **Persuasion DC 14 (Asking for Help):**
 > *"The Component?
 Yes, I know where it is.
-But first, answer my question: WHO killed House Goldshore?
+But first, answer my question: WHO killed the Goldshore Keepers?
 If you know the truth, I'll guide you.
 If you lie, I'll drain your souls."*

 **Correct Answer:**
-- "Prince Aldric, son of King Thandris III"
+- "Prince Aldric, son of King Aldric III"
 - Must also mention: "He framed House Blackwood"
 - **If correct:** Marcus weeps translucent tears, then helps